Towards a mathematical theory of trajectory inference: Introduction

+In addition to our theoretical guarantee, we show that the functional $F_{T,\lambda,\epstheo}$ of \eqref{eq:opt_theory} can be discretized and that the resulting function can be optimized efficiently.
+Specifically, as we will see in Section~\ref{sec:methodology}, the optimization variables are the reconstructed marginals $\R_{t_i}$ for $i=1, \ldots, T$ and one seeks to minimize a functional of the form

+where the regularizer $\Reg(\R_{t_1}, \ldots, \R_{t_T})$ is a sum of pairwise entropy-regularized optimal transport distance, while $\Fit(\R_{t_1}, \ldots, \R_{t_T})$ is the data fitting term between the temporal marginals and the measurement $\rhohat_{t_i}$.
+For the latter we will depart slightly from our theoretical framework and choose one which produces better outputs in practice.

+Once fully discretized (that is, also discretized in space), \eqref{eq:cartoon_minimization_pb} corresponds to a constrained convex optimization problem.
+To solve it in practice, we look at the dual which becomes unconstrained and the gradient of the dual problem can be evaluated in closed form \cite{cuturi2016smoothed}.
+Thus we solve our problem through its dual via a gradient descent, relying on automatic differentiation to compute the gradients.
+We leverage state of the art libraries in computational optimal transport, in particular the KeOps library \cite{charlier2020} to enable GPU-accelerated computations with automatic differentiation compatibility.
+We illustrate our method in Section~\ref{sec:numerical_results} on synthetic examples.

-\subsection{Extending to the case with branching}
+\subsubsection{Extending to the case with branching}

 Cell division and death are an essential aspect of most biological processes, and this is the fundamental motivation for us to consider branching in (\ref{eq:diffusion_drift_sde}).
-However, accounting for growth is a challenging task in trajectory inference because the data (see Equation~\eqref{eq:samples}) only contain information on the \emph{relative} abundance of cells.
-Therefore, there is a problem of identifiability of the effects of transport and growth \cite{chizat2018scaling, fischer2019}, and failure to appropriately account for growth can result in spurious mass transport being introduced to explain for appearance or disappearance of mass.
-We show here how to extend the methodology of Section \ref{sec:methodology} to the case where particles can branch, but at a rate that is known (either exactly or approximately).
-Specifically, we show how to modify the optimization procedure of Sections \ref{sec:discretization_time_space} and \ref{sec:choice_of_data_fitting} in order to recover the \emph{transport} component of the drift-diffusion branching process.
+However, accounting for branching is a challenging task in trajectory inference because the data (see Equation~\eqref{eq:samples}) only contain information on the \emph{relative} abundance of cells at each observed instant in time.
+Therefore, there is a problem of identifiability of the effects of transport and branching \cite{chizat2018scaling, fischer2019}, and failure to appropriately account for branching can result in spurious mass transport being introduced to explain for appearance or disappearance of mass.

-We model a process with growth by dispensing with the unit mass constraint.
+We model a process with branching by dispensing with the unit mass constraint.
 The population of cells at any time $t$ is described by a \emph{positive measure} $\rho_t$, integration over which corresponds to cell numbers or biomass.
 Since the marginals of such a process no longer have the same mass, we can no longer use the framework of probability laws on paths as done previously.
 In particular, this affects the form of the regularizing functional, which we previously took to be the relative entropy $\Ent(\R|\W^\sigma)$ on probability laws in $\Pc(\Omega)$.